Praner Cheye Priyo: Synopsis

-A robber that is heartless, wicked.
+The story revolves around the story of a robber that is heartless and wicked.
 One day an old woman slapped him and wanted to know for whom he had committed this sin.
 The robber thought of his forcibly married wife.
 He ran and saw that there was no one in the house.
-And he left his weapon and wept and went to a shrine.
+He left his weapon and wept and went to a shrine.
 The boy grew up named Sajib (Riaz).
 Meanwhile, his wife died giving birth to a daughter.
 And she grew up with another childless mother.
 In a wedding ceremony, this young woman responds to values and pride, and love is born out of love.